AmitKumar-AK/CT.SC/README.md

-This repo would be used for sample Sitecore and .NET solutions.
+This is Sitecore Helix based repository and provide information about custom developement which includes features, Sitecore extenstions, etc.

+Features include: